claws/gramps2gource/README.md

     file      - Path of the file updated. colour    - A colour for the file in hex (FFFFFF) format.
 Optional.

-Gramps2Gource should work on Python2 and Python3.
+Gramps2Gource works on Python2.7 and Python3.3.

 One day I may investigate integrating this into Gramps as a plugin where it could access the Gramps database directly instead of via an exported `.gramps` file.